-48. The Right Honourable the Secretary of State for India arrived in Bombay on the 9th November 1917 and proceeded to Delhi vid the G. I. P. Railway on the same and the Viceroy and the Right Honourable the Secretary of State for India arrived in Bombay from Madras and remained till the 2nd of January 1918.
+48. The Right Honourable the Secretary of State for India arrived in The arrival of His Majesty's Secretary of State for India and the Viceregal visit.
+Bombay on the 9th November 1917 and proceeded to Delhi via the G. I. P. Railway on the same day.
+On the 24th December 1917 His Excellency the Viceroy and the Right Honourable the Secretary of State for India arrived in Bombay from Madras and remained till the 2nd of January 1918.

-There was a considerable amount of discontent during the year amongst the workmen of the various mills, workshops and factories in the Presidency consequent on the general rise of prices.
+There was a considerable amount of discontent during the year amongst the workmen of the various mills, workshops and

+Economic Unrest. factories in the Presidency consequent on the general rise of prices.
 The situation which became acute during the months of July, August, September and October was met by concessions in respect of increases of pay, etc.

-49. The Police Training School, Nasik, which was formally closed on the 20th April 1916 has still remained closed.
-In the Police Training School, the two previous years' reports it was stated:-
+49. The Police Training School, Násik, which was formally closed on the 20th April 1916 has still remained closed.
+In The Police Training School, the two previous years' reports it was stated :---

-"Owing to the want of buildings for hospitals and the desire of Government to effect economies in the Police Department, the training school has been temporarily closed and the buildings handed over to the Military Department as a convalencent home for officers."
+"Owing to the want of buildings for hospitals and the desire of Government to effect economies in the Police Department, the training school has been temporarily closed and the buildings handed over to the Military Department as a convalescent home for officers."